 Number of Games: 4

-Created by artist Doug TenNapel and designed by David Perry (of Virgin Games fame and founder of Shiny), Earthworm Jim was a different sort of mascot.
+Created by artist Doug TenNapel and designed by David Perry (of Virgin Games fame and founder of Shiny), Earthworm Jim was unique among video game mascots.
 He wasn't quite the "Animal with Attitude" that so many others were.
 Instead, he was was a rather goofy mutant earthworm, who gets around by controlling a humanoid space-suit.

 Another big difference with this character, is that while I'm sure the other developers who tried to cash in with mascot games hoped for the same, Jim actually spawned a line of toys and an animated series.
 Although to be fair, Bubsy did have an animated pilot episode....it just never got picked up.

 Catapulting cows is a key point in the gameplay.

 The setting is rather bizarre, as fits the character himself.

 Jim is an average, everyday earthworm, until a special spacesuit randomly falls out of the sky.
 Crawling inside, he is able to use the suit to talk around and act like a human, which I would imagine vastly expands an earthworm's typical daily activities.
 Well, some aliens, whom the suit belongs to, come looking for it to get it back.
 So Jim has to use his suit, his natural worminess, and a cool laser-gun, to escape baddies and defend the aptly titled "Princess Whats-her-name".
 And that, in a nutshell, along with an assload of cow catapulting, is Earthworm Jim.